 Using a tool like Scout with your CRM helps individual sellers and sales organizations focus their resources on those deals that are most likely to close; it can also inform decisions on the magic trifecta for closing a sale: which prospective buyers those sellers should speak with, what they should discuss and when they should hold those discussions.

-When the full panoply of these tools are readily available to sellers, they engage more extensively with their CRM.
+When the full panoply of these sales technology tools are readily available to sellers, they engage more extensively with their CRM.
 In turn, as it’s weaponized, the CRM provides increasingly more value to the business and to individual sellers, making it a constantly growing and evolving source of ever-greater insights.

 Why data and analytics matter now more than ever